zliu41/CIPs/CIP-plutus-modules/README.md

 complexity.

-In the case of 'value scripts' this argument does not apply: evaluating a script will not fail just because a different script is not present.
+In the case of 'value scripts' this argument does not apply: evaluating a script will never fail just because a different script is not present.
 In this case it would be sufficient to traverse all the scripts once, resulting in a linear number of transaction verifications.